Main illustration: Justin Pervorse

 - Rich feedback from conversations gives you the context you need to improve.

-Intercom Educate is even more powerful when accompanied by Intercom Respond.
+Intercom Articles is even more powerful when accompanied by Intercom Respond.
 It gives support teams the ability to answer questions even faster by surfacing relevant articles in the message composer that can be inserted directly into conversations.
-The technology used here is machine-learning, meaning Educate continuously improves the suggestions it makes.
+The technology used here is machine-learning, meaning Articles continuously improves the suggestions it makes.

 Campaigns got a whole lot smarter